 3. Sugar Causes Weight Gain and Diabetes

-In February 2012, NPR interviewed Dr. Robert Lustig, who explained how sugar negatively affects the liver.
-The reason sugar is so harmful to the liver is because many foods and drinks with a lot of sugar contain almost no fiber.
+Dr. Robert Lustig explains to NPR how sugar negatively affects the liver.
+Many foods and drinks with a lot of sugar contain almost no fiber.
 Fiber is incredibly important to your liver because it delays the absorption of sugar, which means that when you eat fiber, your liver has a chance to process the sugar slowly.
 This, in turn, means your pancreas doesn’t have to produce extra insulin to help the liver do its job.

-However, when you consume sugar without the fiber (like drinking soda or fruit juice) your body is flooded with sugar, but your liver can’t keep up.
-This leads to weight gain, as well as metabolic diseases such as type II diabetes, hypertension, fatty liver disease, ovarian disease, and possibly cancer and dementia as well.
+However, when you consume sugar without the fiber, such as by drinking soda or fruit juice, your body is flooded with sugar and your liver can’t keep up.
+This leads to weight gain, as well as metabolic diseases such as Type 2 diabetes, hypertension, fatty liver disease, ovarian disease, and possibly cancer and dementia.

 Kicking the Sugar Habit

-Some doctors and researchers, like Dr. Robert Lustig, believe that sugar needs to be regulated just like alcohol and tobacco, with extra fat taxes and age limits.
-Although I’m a big proponent of cutting back on sugar consumption, this is just too unrealistic.
-It also removes the aspect of personal responsibility – and personal responsibility is a big part of living a healthy, balanced life.
+Some doctors and researchers, like Dr. Lustig, believe that sugar needs to be regulated just like alcohol and tobacco, with extra fat taxes and age limits.
+Others argue this is too unrealistic.
+It also removes the aspect of personal responsibility, which is a big part of living a healthy, balanced life.

-I’ve struggled with this myself, and one of my top priorities in life is to live healthy.
+I’ve struggled with sugar myself.
+One of my top priorities in life is to live healthily.
 For instance, I practice yoga and eat a plant-based diet.
 Several months ago, I took another step: I resolved to drastically reduce my sugar consumption.
-The reason is because I work from home, and I found myself “snacking” continuously throughout the day as one sugar craving led to the next.
-Once I heard that NPR interview with Dr. Robert Lustig back in February, I knew immediately that the sugar had to go.
+I work from home, and I found myself snacking continuously throughout the day as one sugar craving led to the next.
+Once I heard the NPR interview with Dr. Lustig, I knew the sugar had to go.

 Has it been easy?
 At first, absolutely not.
-But over the past four months it has gotten progressively easier.
-And it’s absolutely worth the effort – I look better, I feel great, and I’m no longer on that up-and-down roller coaster of cravings.
+But over the past four months, it’s gotten progressively easier.
+And it’s absolutely worth the effort.
+I look better, I feel great, and I’m no longer on the up-and-down cravings roller coaster.

 How to Reduce Your Sugar Intake